 Use the 30-day rule: You may have heard of this rule when reading about smart spending.
 But the idea is to wait 30 days from the first inkling to buy something before actually making a big purchase.
 The 30-day window gives you time to carefully consider the product’s usefulness and do your research before actually spending the money.
 Another useful tactic with big purchases is to identify these products ahead of time and see if any family or friends are looking for something significant to give you.
 Perhaps the baby’s grandparent may want that glider chair with an ottoman for the little one as much as you do.

 No shame in hand-me-downs: Did your sibling or friend just have a baby 2 years ago and still has a changing table or crib she no longer uses?
 Take it from them!
 Hand-me-downs or reused baby products can be a great way to save money and build tradition in your family.
-My own crib was given to my mom’s friend when she had a baby and then made its way back to my house when my mom gave birth to my sister.
-We now have a connection that will last our whole lives.
+Many local communities also have buy, sell and free groups where you can find some of the larger ticket items, as well as plenty of clothing!

 Check with your employer: Recently, a lot of employers started offering financial assistance for new babies over and above just parental leave.
 Look at your benefits portal and see if there’s something you can use, such as an allowance or a future day care program.